ibm-cloud-docs/mas-ms/reference.md

 SLA Summary for Maximo Application Suite Managed Service (MAS-MS):

-* 99.9 % Availability (production)
+* 99.9 % Availability (Production Environment)
 * SLA does not include planned or emergency maintenance windows.
-For details on the maintenance window schedule, see Maintenance & Outage Calendar
+For details on the maintenance window schedule, see Maintenance section
 * SLA applies to production environments only
 * Availability credits for availability of less than 99.9%